cairnswm/react-useurldetails/README.md

 - port: the port used in the url
 - pathname: the path portion of the url as a string
 - protocol: the protocol used to access the page

+Function returned is:
+- set: called with a new url to set the href and to update the hook return values